stackrox/stackrox/pkg/features/README.md

 * Options:
   * `devPreview` or `techPreview`: whether the feature is in early development or ready to be tested by customers.
 Flags are of the **dev-preview** stage by default.
   * `unchangeableInProd`: whether the flag state can be changed via the associated environment variable setting on release builds.
 Flags are **changeable** by default.
+  * `enabled`: whether the change is activated by default.

 > :warning: To introduce features that could be disabled in release builds, you must be cautious to ensure that Central returns to "normal" state after disabling the feature.
 > Sometimes it is not as simple as turning off the feature flag to return Central to the "normal" state for various reasons, including (but not limited to) schema and data changes.